Qumulo/docs/hardware-guide/hpe-apollo-4200-gen10/panel-leds.md

 ---
 title: "Panel LEDs on HPE Apollo 4200 Gen10 Nodes"
 summary: "This section explains the LEDs on HPE Apollo 4200 Gen10 nodes, including front panel LEDs and buttons, power fault LEDs, and rear panel LEDs.
-You can use these LEDs to diagnose hardware health issues.
-For more information, see <a href='https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00061642en_us'>HPE Apollo 4200 Gen10 Server - Document List</a>."
+You can use these LEDs to diagnose hardware health issues."
 permalink: /hardware-guide/hpe-apollo-4200-gen10/panel-leds.html
 redirect_from:
   - /hardware/hpe-apollo-4200-gen10/panel-leds.html